Gravitational-wave Observations Suggest Most Black Hole Mergers Form in Triples: Introduction

-Tentative evidence for a global peak in the binary black hole population at $\cos\theta\approx0$—corresponding to a spin--orbit tilt angle of about $90^{\circ}$—was identified in analyses of earlier LVK catalogues~\citep{Vitale2022, 2023ApJ...946...16E, 2023PhRvD.108j3009G}.
+Tentative evidence for a global peak in the binary black hole population at $\cos\theta\approx0$—corresponding to a spin--orbit tilt angle of about $90^{\circ}$—was identified in analyses of earlier LVK catalogues through parametric modelling in \citet{Vitale2022} and was subsequently corroborated with more agnostic spin models \citep{2023ApJ...946...16E,2023PhRvD.108j3009G}.
 Support for this feature has strengthened with the Gravitational-Wave Transient Catalog 4.0 \citep[GWTC-4.0;][see Figure~7 in the latter]{GWTC2data,GWTC3data,GWTC4data,GWTC4Updating,GWTC4pop}, particularly in the non-parametric (``weakly modelled'') B-spline population model~\citep{2023ApJ...946...16E}, which makes minimal \textit{a priori} assumptions, but can be difficult to interpret astrophysically.
 The LVK's parametric (``strongly modelled'') default spin-tilt model~\citep{GWTC4pop} also recovers weak evidence for this peak.
 Here we aim to assess and interpret this feature using a more astrophysically motivated parametric framework, that allows direct comparison with predictions from formation channels.